Renormalizing one-point probability distribution function for cosmological counts in cells: Conclusions

 The model contains three redshift-independent free parameters that in the spirit of EFT of LSS must be fitted from the data.
 Two combinations of these parameters already appear in the EFT template for the matter power spectrum.
 Thus, if the power spectrum is measured with high precision, our PDF model adds only a single parameter on top, which can be further connected to the bispectrum counterterms.
 In practice, however, as our comparison with N-body data indicates, the PDF can provide comparable or better constraints on the counterterm coefficients than the correlation functions.
 This suggests doing a joint analysis or using information from the power spectrum and bispectrum as priors when fitting the PDF.

 For cells of radius $5\,\Mpch<r_*<10\,\Mpch$ we detected a few per cent deviations between the model and the N-body data which we identified as the two-loop correction.
 The smallness of this corrections is encouraging.
 Still, it is significant and may become visible even at larger radii with real or N-body data with larger statistics.
-Thus, future modeling of the PDF must take it into account.
-Rather than trying to calculate it precisely, a more promising path is to include it as the theoretical uncertainty in the one-loop PDF template.
+Rather than trying to calculate it precisely, a more promising path would be to include it as the theoretical uncertainty in the one-loop PDF template.
+We plan to explore this interesting direction in future.

-A lot more remains to be done in order to promote the nonlinear PDF to a valuable tool for precision cosmology.
-One direction is inclusion of redshift-space distortions and galaxy bias.
+The matter PDF by itself is not directly observable.
+More work is needed to connect it to the CiC statistics of galaxies.
+This will require inclusion of redshift-space distortions and galaxy bias.
 Our analysis of renormalization naturally reveals a picture of nonlinear short-scale modes evolving along the flow lines of the background saddle-point solution.
 This picture appears similar to that used in the Lagrangian approach to the PDF biasing proposed in \cite{Friedrich:2021xff}.
 It will be very interesting to explore this connection in detail.

-Another important task is calculation of the PDF covariance which is crucial for its application to constraining the cosmological parameters or theories beyond $\Lambda$CDM.
-Interesting progress in this direction has been done recently in \cite{Repp:2020etr,Bernardeau:2022sva,Uhlemann:2022znd}.
+Another important task is inclusion of the PDF covariance which is crucial for its application to constraining the cosmological parameters or theories beyond $\Lambda$CDM.
+In our work we restricted to non-intersecting cells which are essentially uncorrelated.
+With the proper treatment of covariance the statistical power of PDF can be increased by allowing for overlapping cells.
+Interesting progress in theoretical modeling of PDF has been made recently in \cite{Repp:2020etr,Bernardeau:2022sva,Uhlemann:2022znd}.
+Alternatively, the covariance can be extracted from large suits of N-body simulations, such as Quijote \cite{Villaescusa-Navarro:2019bje}.

-Yet one more promising route is generalization of the PDF to non-top-hat window functions and more general statistics, e.g. involving multiple cells \cite{Uhlemann:2016wug} or correlations between the nonlinear matter density and long-wavelength modes~\cite{Jamieson:2020wxf}.
-Finally, it would be important to understand the relationship between our counts-in-cells calculation and other related statistics, such as nearest neighbor distributions~\cite{Banerjee:2020umh,Banerjee:2021cmi}, and the void size function~\cite{Contarini:2022mtu}.
-We believe our work sets firm grounds for addressing these interesting topics.
+Our approach can be applied to other non-perturbative statistics, such as generalizations of the PDF using a non-top-hat window function \cite{Bernardeau:2015khs} and multiple cells \cite{Uhlemann:2016wug}, or correlations between the non-linear matter density and long-wavelength modes~\cite{Jamieson:2020wxf}.
+Yet one more promising route is modeling of the lensing shear and convergence PDF \cite{Boyle:2020bqn,Boyle:2022msq}.
+Finally, counts-in-cells are closely related to the $k$-nearest-neighbor \cite{Banerjee:2020umh,Banerjee:2021cmi} and the void size \cite{Contarini:2022mtu} distribution functions.
+We believe our work sets firm grounds for analytical understanding of these interesting observables.